• Skip to secondary menu

 *This post may contain affiliate links, see my disclosure policy for more information.*

-My girls loves these as much as do I, and wait for it … I can actually make these unlike most other cookies.
+My girls love these as much as do I, and wait for it … I can actually make these, unlike most other cookies.
 I don’t burn these, I bake them to golden perfection each and every time, might help that I don’t make them often, and I bought some new cookie sheets.

 • 3/4 cup margarine – softened